CONTENT ADVISORY: Portions of these stories may not be suitable for some listeners/readers

 Before the mock trial itself, students spent two full weekends learning from experts about the child welfare system.

 So what happened in the mock trial?
 In the end, Judge Willcott ruled both parents would keep their parental rights.
-However, because Eric Tate had been credibly accused of sexually abusing his son, she ordered the state to develop a non-reunification case plan for him.
-That plan would include no contact whatsoever between the father and the child unless and until a therapist recommends it and the child wants contact.
-She said she let Eric Tate keep his parental rights because she did not want to deprive his son of child support payments.
+She ordered the state to develop a non-reunification case plan to include no contact whatsoever between the father and the child unless and until a therapist recommends it and the child wants contact.

 The judge said it was not an easy decision.